csebuetnlp/BanglaSocialBias/README.md

 The evaluation method we used to measure bias was *Disparate Impact (DI)*.(See the paper for details)

 For the template-based probing, we used templates and curated datasets for model inference and generated results based on those responses.
-Details of the dataset are mentioned [here](https://huggingface.co/datasets/csebuetnlp/BanglaSocialBias).
 And for the naturally sourced probing technique, we sourced the data from naturally occurring sentences from a published dataset.
-We provide the details [here](https://arxiv.org/abs/2407.03536).
+Details are given in the paper.

 ## Dataset

-All our datasets are publicly available at [HuggingFace](https://huggingface.co/datasets/csebuetnlp/BanglaSocialBias).
-We employe two types of datasets for our experimentations:
+All our datasets are publicly available at Data Folder.
+We employ two types of datasets for our experimentations:

 1. Template Based Probing Dataset.
 2. Naturally Sourced Sentences Dataset.